aohorodnyk/aohorodnyk.com/content/post/2022-05-07-parse-time-strings.md

 author: "Anton Ohorodnyk"
 date: "2022-05-07T20:48:20-07:00"
 type: "post"
+aliases: ["/post/2022-05-06-parse-time-strings/"]
 ---
 ## Introduction

-In previous article, we implemented the efficient solution to parse timestamps in [different timestamp formats (seconds, milliseconds, microseconds, nanoseconds)]({{< ref "/post/2022-05-05-parse-timestamp" >}} "Parse timestamp formats").
+In previous article, we implemented the efficient solution to parse timestamps in [different timestamp formats (seconds, milliseconds, microseconds, nanoseconds)]({{< ref "/post/2022-05-06-parse-timestamp" >}} "Parse timestamp formats").

 As I mentioned in the previous article, we can receive a string formatted date time from a client, when we expected string timestamp in seconds.